ffy062/VLSI_Testing_Final/README.md

 ```
  $ git branch <branchname>
 ```
-- Create and got to the branch directly
+- Create and go to the branch directly
 ```
  $ git checkout -b <branchname>
 ```